 Electrode - Three types of electrodes can be used for the air carbon arc cutting process.
-The most widely used electrodes are DC copper-coated electrodes that are formed by combining carbon-graphite mixture with a binder.
-These electrodes have groove uniformity, stable arc characteristics and prolonged service life.
+The most widely used electrodes are DC copper-coated electrodes that are formed by combining the carbon-graphite mixture with a binder.
+These electrodes have groove uniformity, stable arc characteristics, and prolonged service life.
 DC plain electrodes are another type of electrodes, which are formed similar to the coated electrodes with an exception of the copper coating.
-AC coated electrodes on the other hand are made using a special binder in addition to carbon and graphite.
+AC coated electrodes, on the other hand, are made using a special binder in addition to carbon and graphite.
 They include copper coating and rare- earth materials for stabilizing the arc while using alternating current.

 Gouging Torch - A swivel head on the torch holds the electrode in one or more air holes.
 Usually, torches are air-cooled.
 Sometimes, water-cooled cables are used along with heavy-duty torches for high-current applications.

 The electrodes are fixed to the swivel head of the torch in various positions that include flat, vertical, horizontal, and overhead positions.
 The air jet on the two sides of the electrode is turned on before it strikes the arc.
 During the process, the air jet in the electrode end sweeps all the molten metal.
 A slight contact of the electrode to the workpiece creates an arc.
 It should be noted that the electrodes are not drawn back after the ignition of the arc.
 However, the smoothness of the cut can be achieved by controlling the electrode movement.

 Applications and Products of Air Carbon Arc Cutting

 The major applications of the air carbon arc cutting process include: